flavorly/vanilla-components/packages/documentation/src/guide/components/datatable.md

 feel free to explore most of them but some highlights:

 - Data Fetched via Fetch just provide an endpoint
-- Bulk Selection with persistence
+- Bulk Selection with persistence on Local Storage
 - Bulk Actions
 - Actions with Hooks, totally configurable
-- Filters with more than 5 different types of components to use
+- Filters with more than 5 different types of components to use & Persisted on Local Storage
+- Copy Friendly Filters Link to share with your pals
 - Handcrafts with TailwindCSS + Dark Mode
 - Settings to Hide/Show Pages
 - Multi-Column sorting